Connected-Data/cdkg-challenge/README.md

 We would also like to use the Connected Data Knowledge Graph to power downstream applications.
-We are inspired by the work Jay Yu has been doing using Epsilla to make content created by people such as Kurt Cagle, Mike Dillinger, and Tony Seale accessible.

 ## The Connected Data Knowledge Graph Challenge